Project Themes

 Urban Heat Island Study – GLOBE Mission EARTH

 You can study this phenomenon and add to NASA scientists’ knowledge of the topic, from your own backyard!
 By joining the Urban Heat Island Effect (UHIE) Study Group, you will receive instrumentation to collect data from your immediate environment on Surface Temperature, Air Temperature and Clouds.
 You will then share this data with the group (and the world) by uploading it to The GLOBE Program’s Visualization System, a cloud-based Geographic Information System (GIS) of citizen science data.
 The GLOBE Program has a long history of engaging students and citizen scientists in the study of LST in their areas, and you will become part of this worldwide community!
+You will utilize your data to conduct your own research project and present it to the group and the SEES program.

 The SEES High School Summer Intern Program is funded through NASA Cooperative Agreement Notice NNH15ZDA004C and is a part of NASA’s Science Activation program.
 For more information, go to: https://science.nasa.gov/learners